A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

 \begin{remark} We note that for an arbitrary chessboard function, its value need not be maximal over the bounded region created by a cusp-fold move.
 In general, there may possibly be six different types of cusp-fold moves: $CF(a,a-1,a,a-1), CF(a,a-1,a,a+1), CF(a,a-1,a-2,a-1),CF(a,a+1,a,a+1),CF(a,a+1,a,a-1), $ and $CF(a,a+1,a+2,a+1)$. \end{remark}

-\begin{lemma} Suppose that $f\co M\to \R^2$ is a stable map of a manifold of even dimension.
-Then for the integral Euler chessboard function, the cumulative winding number does not change under homotopy of $f$.
-The same is true for stable maps of manifolds of even dimension to $F$, where $F$ is the complement to a point in a closed oriented surface. \end{lemma} \begin{proof} Consider a map $f$ to $\R^2$.
+\begin{lemma} Suppose that $f\co M\to F$ is a generic map of a closed manifold of even dimension to a parallelized surface.
+Then for the integral Euler chessboard function, the cumulative winding number does not change under homotopy of $f$. \end{lemma} \begin{proof} Consider a map $f$ to $F$.
 By Lemma ~\ref{l:25}, no double points of type $(a,a-1,a,a-1)$ may occur for the Euler chessboard function.
 Consequently, the local coorientation of fold arcs defines a global orientation of the curve of fold points as the coorientations of arcs with common endpoints agree, see Fig.~\ref{fig:7}.
 Therefore, $R_3$ moves do not change the cumulative winding number.
 The cumulative winding number is preserved by $R_2$ and $ST$ moves by Lemma~\ref{l:33} and Lemma~\ref{l:32}.

-In the case where the target space is a punctured surface, we note that the tangent bundle $TF$ is trivial, and therefore the winding number associated with the integral Euler chessboard function is well-defined.
-The rest of the proof in this case is similar to one in the case where the target space is $\R^2$. \end{proof}